HMS Seal (N37): Loss in Kattegat

 Seal surfaced at 01:30.
 After the pressure was released, the fresh air caused blinding headaches to the crew, who had suffered oxygen deprivation.
 Lonsdale clambered to the bridge, and sighting land, decided to try to make for Swedish waters.
 The confidential papers were consigned to the sea bed, and the Asdics were destroyed and the pieces thrown overboard.
 Lonsdale sent a message to the Admiralty: "Am making for the Swedish coast".
 With the cipher books destroyed, Lonsdale did not receive two replies – "Understood and agreed with.
 Best of luck" and "Safety of personnel would be your first consideration after destruction of the Asdics".
 If he had, they would have saved him a considerable amount of anguish over his subsequent decisions.
 The rudder was damaged and the boat impossible to steer, but it was found that it could be made to go in reverse.
 Fair progress was made, but mud had entered the lubricating system and the one working engine seized up.

 At 02:30, Seal was spotted on the surface and attacked by two German Arado Ar 196s and another Heinkel.
 Lonsdale on the bridge, under fire, tried to fend them off with the Lewis guns, but these both jammed.
 With Seal under bombing and gunfire attack from the air, unable to dive and without motive power, some men wounded and no remaining defences, Lonsdale had no alternative but to surrender.
 The white messroom table-cloth was hoisted on the mast.
 Leutnant Schmidt brought his seaplane alongside and required the captain to swim to him.
 On his 35th birthday, Lonsdale swam to the seaplane, and shortly after, the chief petty officer swam to the other Arado.
 The crew waited on the submarine for the anti-submarine naval trawler UJ-128, to arrive at 06:30.
 It was expected that the boat, which was holed and listing, would sink of its own accord, but attempts were made to scuttle her.
 The German boarding party took the crew off, and the submarine was towed to Frederikshavn.

-The mine belt laid by Seal sank one German freighter (Vogesen, 4241 BRT) and three Swedish ships between 5 May and 5 June for a total tonnage of nearly 7000 BRT.
+The mine belt laid by Seal sank one German freighter (Vogesen, 4241 BRT), three Swedish ships, and the Danish sailing vessel Skandia between 5 May and 5 June for a total tonnage of nearly 7000 BRT.